litmuschaos/litmus-docs/website/docs/integrations/grafana.md

 ## Gauges from metrics for aggregated view of chaos injections

-Metrics from chaos-exporter like `litmuschaos_passed_experiments`, `litmuschaos_failed_experiments` and `litmuschaos_awaited_experiments` when ingested in Prometheus which is connected as a data source can provide an aggregated view of chaos injections on a target agent cluster or namespace.
+Metrics from chaos-exporter like `litmuschaos_passed_experiments`, `litmuschaos_failed_experiments` and `litmuschaos_awaited_experiments` when ingested in Prometheus which is connected as a data source can provide an aggregated view of chaos injections on a chaos delegate cluster or namespace.

 _Queries:_